 I had a history of playing characters that you initially don’t like, but grow to like anyway.
 Characters who are still amusing when they are unhappy or angry.
 The Doctor was cranky, and I didn’t know why he was cranky.
 I didn’t understand the role at all.
 I faked my way through the audition and ad libbed a DeForest Kelley joke without knowing it was a DeForest Kelley joke.
 My last scripted line was roughly, “I believe someone has failed to terminate my program.”
 I added, “I’m a doctor, not a nightlight.”
 I ad libbed that line, which you shouldn’t do in an audition, but it got a big laugh and I was hired the next day.
 Then I had to figure out what the role was.

-RP: I was confused, I didn’t know what it meant for him to be a hologram or a computer program.
-I didn’t understand enough about Star Trek “science,” which is based on real science, although we still don’t know how to make a hologram with density.
+Robert Picardo: I was confused, I didn’t know what it meant for him to be a hologram or a computer program.
+I didn’t understand enough about Star Trek “science,” which is based on real science.
+Although, we still don’t know how to make a hologram with density.
 So I got the part without knowing at all what I was in for, but I suppose anybody would’ve been in the same situation, really.
 It was mostly on the job training, so to speak.

-RP: Once I got the part, they gave me ten episodes of The Next Generation to watch.
-They were mostly medical shows, but Brent Spiner was so great as this android that I said to myself, “Oh, shit.
-Now I’m going to be compared with him [laughs], and people love him!
+Robert Picardo: Once I got the part, they gave me ten episodes of The Next Generation to watch.
+They were mostly medical shows, but Brent Spiner was so great as this android that I said to myself, “Oh, now I’m going to be compared with him [laughs], and people love him!
 The problem will be to not be a letdown as the next generation of artificial intelligence.”

 I got the part without understanding that the character would be the outsider, the Spock-like character.
 The character who initially inherited that was Data, who had no emotion and longed to be a real boy in the same way as Pinocchio.
 I thought that, because Tuvok was a Vulcan character, he would deal with those issues.
 Once I realized that I had gotten the plum role, it was a delightful surprise.
 I went from thinking I had the dullest role in the show to believing I may have the best role in the show.
 That was a little daunting.

-The Doctor’s holographic nature initially kept him confined to sickbay.
+StarTrek.com: The Doctor’s holographic nature initially kept him confined to Sickbay.
 Do you believe that this created additional challenges for you as you sought to develop the character?

 I had seen Brent’s performance and noticed he had an artifice in the way that he moved that set him apart from regular humans, and as a hologram I didn’t really have to do that.
 I’m not a piece of hardware with servomechanisms controlling the movement of my arms.
 I’m a creation of light and all that, I could just as easily have bad posture.
 But I understood that the character had to appear artificial and that his basic arc involves him growing more like a person, so I needed to start with an artifice in the way I stand, move, and speak.
 I stood up straighter and forced my shoulders back in a way I had never done before and based my posture on an old corporate mascot named Reddy Kilowatt [laughs].